acremona/glacier-anomalies-at-point-scale/sphinx/outlook.rst

-Known Issues and Ideas for Futher Development
+Known Issues and Ideas for Further Development
 ================================================

 The following section describes some problems with the algorithms that have not been fully solved, as well as ideas for further development.